fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8d.md

 ```

-Let's also add a button which enables logged in user to log out.
+Let's also add a button which enables a logged in user to log out.
 The buttons onClick handler sets the _token_ state to null, removes the token from local storage and resets the cache of the Apollo client.

 The last is [important](https://www.apollographql.com/docs/react/v2.5/recipes/authentication/#reset-store-on-logout), because some queries might have fetched data to cache, which only logged in users should have access to.